citizen-stig/citizen-stig.github.io/_posts/2016-02-17-using-celery-with-flask-factories.markdown

 Setting up large Flask application using factory pattern is very convinient, because it prevents a code being run at import time and provides more flexible way to setup application.

-Celery is a good and must have tool for running asynchonious tasks, but it's a little bit tricky to configure it in a large application.
+[Celery](http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html) is a good and must have tool for running asynchonious tasks, but it might be a little tricky to configure it in a large application.

 # Problem #